For US Healthcare Professionals Only

-FGFR2 Fusions in CCA
+FGFR2 Fusions in Cholangiocarcinoma

 Narrator: This promotional presentation is being sponsored by Incyte Corporation.
 The speaker is presenting on behalf of, and is being compensated by, Incyte Corporation.